All That's Left of You: Release

-It had its world premiere at the 2025 Sundance Film Festival on January 25, 2025.
-It also screened in the Official Competition at the 2025 Sydney Film Festival in June, where it won the Audience Award for Best International Feature, and later screened at the 8th Malaysia International Film Festival in the Competition section on July 25, 2025.
+It had its world premiere at the 2025 Sundance Film Festival on 25 January 2025.
+It also screened in the Official Competition at the 2025 Sydney Film Festival in June, where it won the Audience Award for Best International Feature, and later screened at the 8th Malaysia International Film Festival in the Competition section on 25 July 2025.
 In August 2025, Watermelon Pictures acquired US distribution rights to the film, co-distributing with Visibility Films.

-In the United States, the film will have an Academy Awards-qualifying theatrical run in Los Angeles on November 28, 2025, followed by a limited theatrical release in select cities on January 9, 2026, with nationwide expansions in subsequent weeks.
+In the United States, the film will have an Academy Awards-qualifying theatrical run in Los Angeles on 28 November 2025, followed by a limited theatrical release in select cities on 9 January 2026, with nationwide expansions in subsequent weeks.

 It is one of three films on Palestinian history to be submitted to the 98th Academy Awards for Best International Feature Film – the others being Palestine 36 and The Voice of Hind Rajab.

+The film will compete in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 5 January 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 14 critics, indicating "generally favorable" reviews.

+Sandra Hall of The Age gave the film a score of 4/5 stars, saying, "Dabis' screenplay is episodic but it gathers power as it goes.
+She doesn't believe in shorthand.
+Nor does she hold back in portraying the tragic consequences of the Palestinians' expulsion from their homes."
+Robert Daniels of RogerEbert.com gave it 4/4 stars, calling it "the kind of accomplished, immaculately rendered film that's indicative of a director who's learned much and is ready to seize more."
+The New York Timess Lisa Kennedy wrote, "In depicting scenes of dispossession and fraught encounters with soldiers, the filmmaker offers a saga of trauma that has antecedents in dramas set during previous mass conflicts like Apartheid as well as in the Jim Crow South."

-Reception & Accolades
+Accolades

-Of the film, M. Sellers Johnson shares that Cherien Dabis "offers questions on the nature of occupation, generational trauma, faithful futures, and the nature of diaspora (and return)."

-It won the top prize (the Publieksprijs, or "Public Prize") at the 2025 Leiden International Film Festival in the Netherlands, and was also named best film at the 8th Malaysia International Film Festival (MIFFest).
+The film won the Audience Award at the 2025 Leiden International Film Festival in the Netherlands, and was also named best film at the 8th Malaysia International Film Festival.